 How do I book an appointment?

 During the booking process you will need to order the first two documents you wish to see.
 This ensures a prompt service for you.
 You can order further documents in consultation with searchroom staff, at the two production times during your session.

-We will contact you on the number you provide upon booking if there are any issues with the documents you have ordered.
+We will contact you on the telephone number you provide upon booking if there are any issues with the documents you have ordered in advance.